 PSC-CMs is a material with great potential that can be utilized as an in vitro platform to model heart diseases and test the effects of drugs.
 Nevertheless, before being able to efficiently use them, we must establish an accurate, unified method to assess PSC-CMs functions.
 Most of the functional tests work with PSC-CMs, e.g. electrophysiology, calcium transient, and metabolisms26.
 Therefore, one of the first patient-derived PSC-CM studies was about long-QT syndrome27.
 However, contractility, one of the most important functions as a cardiomyocyte, is still difficult to assess.
 With adult cardiomyocytes, sarcomere shortening is widely used.
 In contrast, due to the underdeveloped and disorganized sarcomere of PSC-CMs, the standard method for sarcomere shortening does not work with PSC-CMs.
 Therefore, we presented here an alternative method to examine sarcomere shortening of PSC-CMs using fluorescent-tagged sarcomere proteins.
 We demonstrated that the proteins localized to M-line (MYOM2) or Z-line (ACTN2, TCAP, and PDLIM3) fused with fluorescent proteins can be used for this approach.
 We also showed that fluorescent-tagged proteins can be expressed from endogenous loci or by AAVs.
 AAVs provide more flexibility to express fluorescent-tagged proteins than endogenous loci, as they can be applied to any type of patient-derived PSC-CMs.
 In contrast, expressing the proteins from endogenous loci may have lessor alteration to the sarcomere function as the expression level of the genes is tightly regulated, and it can also be used for monitoring the maturation of PSC-CMs18.

 Even though Myom2-RFP, ACTN2-RFP, and Lifeact were all used to examine the sarcomere shortening16, 18, 19, it is still unclear if they interfere with the sarcomere function.
 Recently, Lifeact was reported to disturb actin organization and cellular morphology28.
-29Therefore, before being used widely, it is important to extensively assess if these fluorescent-tagged sarcomere proteins do not interfere with sarcomere function or protein-protein interaction in sarcomere in vitro and, if possible, in vivo or in adult cardiomyocytes.
+It is also important to note that fusion patterns (i.e. the GFP fusion site at N-term or C-term of target protein) also affect the sarcomere function29.
+Therefore, before being used widely, it is important to extensively assess if these fluorescent-tagged sarcomere proteins do not interfere with sarcomere function or protein-protein interaction in sarcomere in vitro and, if possible, in vivo or in adult cardiomyocytes.
 As we provided a repertoire of fluorescent-tagged sarcomere proteins to start with, we may have better options in near future by protein-engineering (i.e. shortening the sarcomere proteins to only localization signals).
 Selecting protein to tag is another key to success.
 We have tagged another Z-line protein with GFP, however, it only displayed cytoplasmic distribution rather than localization to the sarcomere.
 For live-imaging, protein stability might also play the role.
 For example, if a tagged protein is unstable, the signal level will be lower.
 The photostability of the fluorescent protein is also important as unstable ones will be easily quenched during the imaging.

 To examine the contractility of PSC-CMs other than the method described here, indirect measurements of force generated by PSC-CMs (micro-post arrays, traction force microscopy) or motion (high-resolution motion detection using SI8000)11–14 are used.
 The current method can be combined with such methods or dye-based action potential/calcium transient measurement.
 The combinatorial approach may provide us further implication on how a disease cause dysfunction in patient-derived PSC-CMs.